docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 2. Check to make sure you are running the correct Docker version.
 At a minimum you should be running `17.03 EE`

 ```
-$ docker version
+~$ docker version
 Client:
- Version:      17.03.0-ee-1
+ Version:      17.03.1-ee-2
- API version:  1.26
+ API version:  1.27
  Go version:   go1.7.5
- Git commit:   9094a76
+ Git commit:   ad495cb
- Built:        Wed Mar  1 01:20:54 2017
+ Built:        Tue Mar 28 19:23:18 2017
  OS/Arch:      linux/amd64

 Server:
- Version:      17.03.0-ee-1
+ Version:      17.03.1-ee-2
- API version:  1.26 (minimum version 1.12)
+ API version:  1.27 (minimum version 1.12)
  Go version:   go1.7.5
- Git commit:   9094a76
+ Git commit:   ad495cb
- Built:        Wed Mar  1 01:20:54 2017
+ Built:        Tue Mar 28 19:23:18 2017
  OS/Arch:      linux/amd64
  Experimental: false

 ```

+## <a name="task1"></a>Task 1: Build and Running a Docker Application
+The following task will guide you through how to build your application from a Dockerfile.

+### <a name="task1.1"></a>Task 1.1: Inspect the App Source

-3. Clone your application from the [GitHub repo.](https://github.com/mark-church/docker-pets) Go to the `/web` directory.
+1. Clone your application from the [GitHub repo](https://github.com/mark-church/docker-pets) with `git`.
+Go to the `/web` directory.
 This is the directory that holds the source for our application.

 ```
 $ git clone https://github.com/mark-church/docker-pets